Induced gravitational waves in a general cosmological background: Semianalytical calculation

-where we have also expanded the Bessel functions for small argument.
-As it should be, far outside the horizon no significant GWs are generated and the power spectrum falls as $x^4$.

-For the scales of interest which are subhorizon, \textit{i.e.} $x\gg1$, we can approximate the integral by sending the upper limit $x\to\infty$.
+We will not be able to carry out this integral for general values of $x$ but we can obtain analytical results for the scales of interest which are subhorizon, \textit{i.e.} $x\gg1$.
+In this case, we can approximate the integral by sending the upper limit $x\to\infty$.
 This will capture the leading order behavior of the kernel since $J_\beta(x)$ and $Y_\beta(x)$ already decay as $1/\sqrt{x}$ when $x\gg 1$.
 Although corrections from a finite upper integration limit can be computed,\footnote{We can split the integral

 and then Taylor expand the integrand inside the second integral for large $\tilde x$ to estimate the next to leading order correction.} they will be suppressed by a further $1/x$.
 Interestingly, this type of integrals appeared in high-energy physics phenomenology to estimate absorption effects.
 Conveniently, Gervois and Navelet in Ref.~\cite{threebesselI} presented an analytical formula for the integrals ${\cal I}^\infty_{J,Y}(u,v,w)$ in terms of associated Legendre polynomials and Legendre polynomials on the cut.
 They extended the original result of Bailey in Ref.~\cite{originalbessel} to the full parameter space, who related the integral of three Bessel functions with Appell's fourth function by writing the Bessel functions as power series and then integrating.
 We will apply their results to the induced GWs.
 Details of the original formulas can be found in App.~\ref{App:integralbessel}.